HL7/fhircast-docs/input/pagecontent/4-1-launch-scenarios.md

 #### Dynamic Registration for Native apps: Following SMART launch, parent application registers dynamic application which participates in FHIRcast session

-> Implementer feedback is solicited.
+{% include questionnote.html text='Implementer feedback is solicited.' %}

 OAuth 2.0 dynamic registration for native applications is an appropriate technology for issuing distinct credentials and application identity to an instance of an application.
 FHIRcast does not specify how the `hub.topic` and `hub.url` should be communicated to a dynamic application if and when its parent performed the SMART app launch.
 Generally, this will be the responsibility of the native application implementer in the absence of other guidance.